WanderRainy/IS-Road/README.md

 # IS-Road
-open code
+open code for IS-RoadDet
-Waiting for the paper to be accepted.
+This project is based on mmdetection.